Citation, DOI and article data

 Two radiolucent stones are worth mentioning 11:

-- Indinavir stones - (anti-retroviral drug) radiolucent and usually undetectable on CT 5
+- radiolucent and usually undetectable on non-contrast CT 5

 - pure matrix stones

-Ninety-nine percent of renal tract calculi are visible on CT-KUB.
-Given that one of the commonest sites for a stone to become lodged is the vesicoureteric junction, some centres perform the study in the prone position to establish if the stone is retained within the intravesical component of the ureter or has already passed into the bladder itself.
-It is good practice to report if the calculus is visible on the scanogram of the study so establish if a plain radiograph is sufficient for follow up purposes rather than a higher radiation CT study.
+99% of renal tract calculi are visible on a non-contrast CT.
+Given that one of the commonest sites for a stone to become lodged is the vesicoureteric junction, some centers perform the study in the prone position to establish if the stone is retained within the intravesical component of the ureter or has already passed into the bladder itself.

 Treatment and prognosis

 Small asymptomatic stones in the kidney can be safely ignored, and if patients maintain good states of hydration, the risk of recurrent symptoms can be dramatically reduced 10.
-In all settings a search for a possible underlying cause of hyperoxaluria / hypercalcuria should be sought and if present corrected when possible.
+In all settings, a search for a possible underlying cause of hyperoxaluria/hypercalciuria should be sought and if present corrected when possible.

 Larger stones may be treated with: